Willamette River Cleanup

 Spanish: https://www.surveymonkey.com/r/PHCCCOVE2SP

-PHCAG October 9, 2024
+Portland Harbor CAG Public Meeting: October 9, 2024

-CAG Board Members Michael Pouncil, Chair Doug Larson Sarah Taylor Casimera Tadewaldt October 9, 2024 Participants: 30 online, several more at PHCAG meeting location Michael Pouncil Introduction: tonight’s meeting has been recorded.
+CAG Board Members Michael Pouncil, Chair Doug Larson Sarah Taylor Casimira Tadewaldt October 9, 2024 Participants: 30 online, several more at PHCAG meeting location Michael Pouncil Introduction: tonight’s meeting has been recorded.
 Participating Jennifer...

 About the Portland Harbor Cleanup Site

-The Portland Harbor Site spans 10 miles of the Lower Willamette River.
+The Portland Harbor Superfund Site spans 10 miles of the Lower Willamette River.
 The river sediments, surface water, and the fish that reside in the harbor have high levels of PCBs, PAHs, dioxins/furans, DDT and other pesticides which present an unacceptable risk to people’s health, especially subsistence and tribal fishers, and to the environment.

 Under EPA cleanup plan, contaminated sediments at the site will be addressed through dredging, capping, enhanced natural recovery, and monitored natural recovery.
 Approximately 394 acres of sediment, out of 2,190 total acres in the site, will be actively remediated with dredging and capping, including removal of over three million cubic yards of contaminated sediments.
 Approximately 1,774 acres of the site with lower contaminant levels are expected to recover naturally over time.